 While there was no specific question on the proximity of the nearest rail station in the public survey, a large number of respondents highlighted this issue within the open-ended response questions.
-In total, of the 1,523 people who gave reasons for their dissatisfaction with the rail service, 132 respondents noted that their nearest rail station was too far away, 47 respondents noted that a new rail station was required at Thornhill, and 16 respondents noted that a new rail station was required at Beattock.
-A clustering of comments on the Placecheck Tool was centred on Thornhill in particular calling for the reopening of a rail station in the town.
+In total, of the 1,523 people who gave reasons for their dissatisfaction with the rail service, 132 respondents noted that their nearest rail station was too far away, 47 respondents noted that a new rail station was required at Thornhill, and 16 respondents noted that a new rail station of comments on the Placecheck Tool was centred on Thornhill in particular calling for the reopening of a rail station in the town.